cyring/CoreFreq/README.md

 * Q: The CPU freezes or the System crashes.

-  A: With AMD Processors of the Zen architecture, changing the Max ratio (aka P0 P-State) renders a Kernel TSC clock source unstable.
+  A: Changing the `Max` ratio frequency (aka P0 P-State) makes the Kernel TSC clock source unstable.
-  1. Boot Kernel with the command line parameters `notsc nowatchdog`
+  1. Boot the Kernel with these command line parameters `notsc nowatchdog`
-  2. Register _CoreFreq_ as a new TSC clock source using driver arguments
+  2. Allow _CoreFreq_ to register a new TSC clock source using driver arguments:
 :hash:`insmod corefreqk.ko TurboBoost_Enable=0 Register_ClockSource=1`
   3. Switch the current system clock source to `corefreq`
 :hash:`echo "corefreq" > /sys/devices/system/clocksource/clocksource0/current_clocksource`